Do Possums Eat Snakes [Some Interesting Facts]

 Possums are beneficial to have around if you have snakes in your surroundings.
 You might not like them because of their fierce looks that make you scared or because they create a mess in your yard.

-But in actuality, possums are good at eliminating snakes out of your yard, especially if you live on the eastern side of the country.
+But in actuality, possums are good at eliminating snakes from your yard, especially if you live on the eastern side of the country.
 They help to keep snakes at bay because Possums are one of the most effective predators of snakes.

-They can kill and consume even the deadliest snakes without fear because of being resistant against the majority of snake venom.
+They can kill and consume even the deadliest snakes without fear because of are resistant against the majority of snake venom.

 Possums have a bad reputation for being “pests” since they are known to damage crops, eat garden fruits, and mate with poultry.
 However, Possums aren’t that much harm to humans.